 Social scientists are studying these kinds of interactions in the relatively new field of Crisis Informatics, which is the study of the use of technology in disasters and emergencies.
 Some examples of future developments coming out of this research include:

-Identifying users through different patterns of activity– Users remote from a disaster tend to generate the majority of information about it.
+- Identifying users through different patterns of activity – Users remote from a disaster tend to generate the majority of information about it.
 However, users local to the scene differ in the type of content they broadcast online.
-They often act as a source of information and they tend to share other locally-created information.
-The ability to distinguish between local and remote users is useful when determining the trustworthiness and accuracy of information, and when prioritising aid and rescue.
+They often act as a source of information and they tend to share other locally created information.
+The ability to distinguish between local and remote users is useful when determining the trustworthiness and accuracy of information and when to prioritise aid and rescue.

 A hindrance or a help?